NilPointer-Software/bdfd-wiki/src/guides/bdscript2.md

 # BDScript 2
-The new edition of BDScript.

 ## Introduction
-As you probably know, the default scripting language in the app is **BDScript**, there is also an alternative edition called **BDScript Unstable**.\
-**BDScript 2** has been created with intention of enhancing its capabilities and fixing some of the problems the other versions had.\
+**BDScript 2** is the default scripting language in-app _(as of October 2021)_.
+It has been created with intention of enhancing it's capabilities and fixing some of the problems the other versions had.

-The default edition of **BDScript** has one big issue, commands like `$sum[$sum[3;2];1]` don't work.
-The reason it doesn't work is because **BDScript** has a predefined order for executing functions.
+The first edition of **BDScript** has one big issue, commands like `$sum[$sum[3;2];1]` didn't work.
+The reason it didn't work is because **BDScript** has a pre-defined order for executing functions.

-I won't go into the nitty-gritty details how exactly it works so, just so you know there are certain function combinations that don't work together.\
-In order to fix the issue, we've created a new BDScript edition called **BDScript Unstable**.
-It executes function in a command from bottom to top, from right to left.
+In order to fix the issue, a new BDScript edition was developed called **BDScript Unstable**.
+It executes function in a command from bottom to top and from right to left.
 It fixed the issue but the new edtition had its own quirks which for some commands could be problematic.
-That's were **BDScript 2** comes in.
-This edition executes commands from top to bottom, from left to right *(basically just the way you read most of the books)*.
+That's why **BDScript 2** comes in.
+This edition executes commands from top to bottom and from left to right *(basically, just the way you read most of the books)*.\
-Besides that, **BDScript 2** has new features like `$eval[]`, `$try` and `$catch` and more.\
+Besides that, **BDScript 2** has additional features like `$eval[]`, `$try` and `$catch` and more.
-This edition is still rough on edges but we intend to polish it and make it the default choice in the app.

 ## Features
 ### $eval[]